jbx-protocol/juice-docs-v1/protocol/specifications/contracts/or-payment-terminals/jbethpaymentterminalstore/read/_reclaimableoverflowof.md

 * Arguments:
   * `_projectId` is the ID of the project to get a claimable amount for.
-  * `_fundingCycle` is the funding cycle during which the claimable amount applies.
+  * `_fundingCycle` is the funding cycle during which the reclaimable amount applies.
   * `_tokenCount` is the number of tokens to make the calculation with.
 * The view function is private to this contract.
 * The function does not alter state on the blockchain.
-* The function returns the amount of overflowed ETH that can be claimed.
+* The function returns the amount of overflowed ETH that can be reclaimed.

 ### Body